George Bruce of Carnock: Coal, salt, and silver

-Bruce was an innovator in coal mining techniques, introducing undersea mining into the Upper Hirst seam with use of new drainage technology.
+Bruce was an innovator in coal mining techniques, including the construction of The Moat Pit at Culross, the world's first example of undersea mining which accessed the Upper Hirst seam with use of new drainage technology reaching the previously unheard of depth of 40 fathoms (73m).
 These innovations attracted much interest, including a visit from King James VI in 1617.
 Sir George Bruce invited him to visit one of his mines which tunnelled down beneath the sea bed.
-James ventured into the tunnel which went far out into the Firth of Forth and found himself at a shaft point where the coal was loaded onto the ships.
-Alarmed to find himself surrounded by water at the top of the shaft, James accused Sir George of an attempt on his life and declared that the whole affair was an act of treason.
+James ventured into an entrance on land which went far out under the Firth of Forth and found himself emerging at the top of a stone tower sitting a quarter of a mile from shore.
+Alarmed to find himself surrounded by water, James accused Sir George of an attempt on his life and declared that the whole affair was an act of treason.
 It was only when George Bruce pointed out the rowing boat and explained that one could either use that or return by the tunnel from whence they came that James relaxed again - and took the option of the boat journey.

 John Taylor, an English writer known as the "Water Poet" came to Culross in 1618, and described his visit in the Pennilesse Pilgrimage.
 Three of Bruce's workmen gave the poet a tour of the mine.
 Taylor described how the mine had an entrance on land and another entrance through a waterproof tower built on a sandbank with bituminous cement.
 He was given the choice of returning from the Moat tower via the mine or by boat.
 Taylor was impressed and wrote that he told George Bruce that the Gunpowder plotters might have learnt from him, or such underground works would be a suitable wine cellar for a London tavern.
-He also noted a horse drawn pump, later described as an Egyptian wheel, draining the mine with chain and buckets, and the extensive salt works.
+He also noted a horse drawn drainage machine, later described as an Egyptian wheel, draining the mine with an endless chain with 36 buckets attached, and the extensive salt works.
 Salt was exported to England and Germany.
 Ben Jonson also visited in 1618, and recorded the name of the landward mine entrance as the "eye".
 He saw salt pans at Kincardine, west of Culross, where over 500 people were employed.

-The sea tower and the mine beneath the Forth called the "Moat" was inundated by a storm in March 1625.
+The sea tower called the "Moat Pit" and the mine beneath the Forth was inundated by a great storm in March 1625.
 In 1658 Robert Moray recalled visiting the mine before it was abandoned, and he thought the Earl of Kincardine would not now re-open it.
 Moray thought George Bruce's idea of mills powered by the tide to drain a mine could be useful again.